LogicalContracts/LogicalEnglish/README.md

 This is meant mostly as a convenience/readability feature, e.g. being able to write ```is_exempt( project() )``` instead of ```theProject(Project) and is_exempt(Project)```.

 **TODO**: document contexts where functions can be used

+Some predicates are so hard to specify that they may actually require a question to a human:

+	question(QuestionTerm)		a yes/no question
+	question(QuestionTerm,Answer)	elicit an answer from the user

+QuestionTerm can be a string, or a ```FormatString-ArgumentsList``` term, to allow for binding the question string with values, using the [format/2](https://www.swi-prolog.org/pldoc/doc_for?object=format/2) syntax.